Satan Met a Lady: Production

-Since they already owned the screen rights to the Dashiell Hammett novel The Maltese Falcon, economical Warner Bros. executives decided to film another version of the book and assigned contract writer Brown Holmes to pen the screenplay.
+Since they already owned the screen rights to the Dashiell Hammett novel The Maltese Falcon, economical Warner Bros.
+Pictures executives decided to film another version of the book and assigned contract writer Brown Holmes to pen the screenplay.
 Showing little regard for the original material, Holmes converted its object of desire – a jewel-encrusted statuette of a falcon – into a ram's horn filled with precious gems, changed character names (Sam Spade became "Ted Shane"), altered the sex of one of the criminal masterminds from male to female, and retitled the story, first to The Man in the Black Hat and then Men on Her Mind.

 Filming began on December 1, 1935, although leading lady Bette Davis, upset that she was being forced to film "junk" after completing a prestige project like The Petrified Forest, failed to report to the set.
 "I was so distressed by the whole tone of the script and the vapidity of my part that I marched up to Mr. Warner's office and demanded that I be given work that was commensurate with my proven ability," she later recalled in her autobiography.
 "I was promised wonderful things if only I would do this film."
 She was suspended on December 3 and, angry and resentful but in need of her salary to cover living expenses for her mother and medical care for her sister, she reported to work three days later.

 Upon completion of principal photography, art director Max Parker assembled a rough cut that so confused studio heads they assigned Warren Low to re-edit it.
 It was released on July 22, 1936, retitled Satan Met a Lady (the book had a line describing Sam Spade as looking "rather pleasantly like a blonde Satan").
 By then, Davis was in London, having been placed on suspension for refusing to portray a lumberjack in God's Country and the Woman.
 In later years, she recalled insisting "I won't do it!
 Satan Met a Lady was bad enough, but this is absolute tripe."